machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `write_file_to_file_system`
 Writes text content to a file on disk.

-**What it does**
-- Writes the provided text to a file relative to the current project working directory.
-- Updates an existing file or creates a new file when needed.
-- Creates missing parent directories before writing a new file.
-- Uses the requested character encoding, or `UTF-8` by default.
+**Description**
+Use this tool to create a new file or fully replace the contents of an existing file.
+The path is resolved relative to the active project directory, and missing parent directories are created automatically when needed.

 **Features**
+- Creates new files when they do not exist.
+- Replaces the full content of existing files.
+- Creates missing parent directories automatically.
-- Supports full-file creation and replacement.
+- Supports configurable character encoding.
-- Useful for generating or updating source code, documentation, and configuration files.
-- Returns a clear success message for both new and updated files.

 **Input parameters**
 - `file_path` *(string, required)*: Path to the file to create or update.